MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter13.md

 Bitmap resources in the PCL are platform-independent, while bitmap resources in the platform projects are platform-specific.

-The bitmap is specified by setting the [`Source`](https://developer.xamarin.com/api/property/Xamarin.Forms.Image.Source/) property of `Image` to an object of type [`ImageSource`](https://developer.xamarin.com/api/type/Xamarin.Forms.ImageSource/), an abstract class with three derivatives:
+The bitmap is specified by setting the [`Source`](xref:Xamarin.Forms.Image.Source) property of `Image` to an object of type [`ImageSource`](xref:Xamarin.Forms.ImageSource), an abstract class with three derivatives:

-- [`UriImageSource`](https://developer.xamarin.com/api/type/Xamarin.Forms.UriImageSource/) for accessing a bitmap over the web based on a `Uri` object set to its [`Uri`](https://developer.xamarin.com/api/property/Xamarin.Forms.UriImageSource.Uri/) property
+- [`UriImageSource`](xref:Xamarin.Forms.UriImageSource) for accessing a bitmap over the web based on a `Uri` object set to its [`Uri`](xref:Xamarin.Forms.UriImageSource.Uri) property
-- [`FileImageSource`](https://developer.xamarin.com/api/type/Xamarin.Forms.FileImageSource/) for accessing a bitmap stored in a platform application project based on a folder and file path set to its [`File`](https://developer.xamarin.com/api/property/Xamarin.Forms.FileImageSource.File/) property
+- [`FileImageSource`](xref:Xamarin.Forms.FileImageSource) for accessing a bitmap stored in a platform application project based on a folder and file path set to its [`File`](xref:Xamarin.Forms.FileImageSource.File) property
-- [`StreamImageSource`](https://developer.xamarin.com/api/type/Xamarin.Forms.StreamImageSource/) for loading a bitmap using a .NET `Stream` object specified by returning a `Stream` from a `Func` set to its [`Stream`](https://developer.xamarin.com/api/property/Xamarin.Forms.StreamImageSource.Stream/) property
+- [`StreamImageSource`](xref:Xamarin.Forms.StreamImageSource) for loading a bitmap using a .NET `Stream` object specified by returning a `Stream` from a `Func` set to its [`Stream`](xref:Xamarin.Forms.StreamImageSource.Stream) property

 Alternatively (and more commonly) you can use the following static methods of the `ImageSource` class, all of which return `ImageSource` objects:

-- [`ImageSource.FromUri`](https://developer.xamarin.com/api/member/Xamarin.Forms.ImageSource.FromUri/p/System.Uri/) for accessing a bitmap over the web based on a `Uri` object
+- [`ImageSource.FromUri`](xref:Xamarin.Forms.ImageSource.FromUri(System.Uri)) for accessing a bitmap over the web based on a `Uri` object
-- [`ImageSource.FromResource`](https://developer.xamarin.com/api/member/Xamarin.Forms.ImageSource.FromResource/p/System.String/) for accessing a bitmap stored as an embedded resource in the application PCL, or [`ImageSource.FromResource`](https://developer.xamarin.com/api/member/Xamarin.Forms.ImageSource.FromResource/p/System.String/System.Type/) or [`ImageSource.FromResource`](https://developer.xamarin.com/api/member/Xamarin.Forms.ImageSource.FromResource/p/System.String/System.Reflection.Assembly/) to access a bitmap in another source assembly
+- [`ImageSource.FromResource`](xref:Xamarin.Forms.ImageSource.FromResource*) for accessing a bitmap stored as an embedded resource in the application PCL; [`ImageSource.FromResource`](xref:Xamarin.Forms.ImageSource.FromResource(System.String,System.Type)) or [`ImageSource.FromResource`](xref:Xamarin.Forms.ImageSource.FromResource(System.String,System.Reflection.Assembly)) to access a bitmap in another source assembly
-- [`ImageSource.FromFile`](https://developer.xamarin.com/api/member/Xamarin.Forms.ImageSource.FromFile/p/System.String/) for accessing a bitmap from a platform application project
+- [`ImageSource.FromFile`](xref:Xamarin.Forms.ImageSource.FromFile(System.String)) for accessing a bitmap from a platform application project
-- [`ImageSource.FromStream`](https://developer.xamarin.com/api/member/Xamarin.Forms.ImageSource.FromStream/p/System.Func%7BSystem.IO.Stream%7D/) for loading a bitmap based on a `Stream` object
+- [`ImageSource.FromStream`](xref:Xamarin.Forms.ImageSource.FromStream(System.Func{System.IO.Stream})) for loading a bitmap based on a `Stream` object

 There is no class equivalent of the `Image.FromResource` methods.
 The `UriImageSource` class is useful if you need to control caching.
 The `FileImageSource` class is useful in XAML. `StreamImageSource` is useful for the asynchronous loading of `Stream` objects, whereas `ImageSource.FromStream` is synchronous.

 ## Platform-independent Bitmaps

 The [**WebBitmapCode**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter13/WebBitmapCode) project loads a bitmap over the web using `ImageSource.FromUri`.
 The `Image` element is set to the `Content` property of the `ContentPage`, so it is constrained to the size of the page.
 Regardless of the bitmap's size, a constrained `Image` element is stretched to the size of its container, and the bitmap is displayed in its maximum size within the `Image` element while maintaining the bitmap's aspect ratio.
-Areas of the `Image` beyond the bitmap can be colored with [`BackgroundColor`](https://developer.xamarin.com/api/property/Xamarin.Forms.VisualElement.BackgroundColor/).
+Areas of the `Image` beyond the bitmap can be colored with [`BackgroundColor`](xref:Xamarin.Forms.VisualElement.BackgroundColor).

 The [**WebBitmapXaml**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter13/WebBitmapXaml) sample is similar but simply sets the `Source` property to the URL.
-The conversion is handled by the [`ImageSourceConverter`](https://developer.xamarin.com/api/type/Xamarin.Forms.ImageSourceConverter/) class.
+The conversion is handled by the [`ImageSourceConverter`](xref:Xamarin.Forms.ImageSourceConverter) class.

 ### Fit and fill

-You can control how the bitmap is stretched by setting the [`Aspect`](https://developer.xamarin.com/api/property/Xamarin.Forms.Image.Aspect/) property of the `Image` to one of the following members of the [`Aspect`](https://developer.xamarin.com/api/type/Xamarin.Forms.Aspect/) enumeration:
+You can control how the bitmap is stretched by setting the [`Aspect`](xref:Xamarin.Forms.Image.Aspect) property of the `Image` to one of the following members of the [`Aspect`](xref:Xamarin.Forms.Aspect) enumeration:

 - [`AspectFit`](xref:Xamarin.Forms.Aspect.AspectFit): respects aspect ratio (default)
 - [`Fill`](xref:Xamarin.Forms.Aspect.Fill): fills area, does not respect aspect ratio